Bitcoin struggles for footing on worries over China, leverage - Up News Info

 Milko Markov, an independent London-based trader, said he had been buying ether.

 “Those with a bit more experience in the crypto market know two cardinal rules: don’t leverage and dollar cost average,” he said.
-(Reporting by Stanley White; Additional reporting by Hideyuki Sano in Tokyo, Tom Westbrook and Vidya Ranganathan in Singapore; Editing by Vidya Ranganathan and Kim Coghill)
+(Additional reporting by Tom Westbrook in Singapore, Alun John in Hong Kong Editing by Kim Coghill)

 Advertisement